Home » Recipe Index » Dinner Recipes

 STEP THREE: Once the corned beef has cooked for 2 hours in total, add the potatoes, onion, and carrots.
 Allow them to simmer for 15-20 minutes until they are almost tender — the beef should be fork-tender at this point.

-Add the cabbage (you may need to remove some broth so it fits) and cook for 15 more minutes until tender.
+Add the cabbage (you may need to remove some broth so it fits) and cook everything for 15 more minutes until it’s tender.

 corned beef and cabbage on platter

-STEP FOUR: Turn off your stovetop and remove the corned beef from the pot, but leave the vegetables and broth in the Dutch oven.
+STEP FOUR: Turn off the stove top and remove the corned beef from the pot, but leave the vegetables and broth in the Dutch oven.

 Allow the meat to rest for 15 minutes.
 Then, slice it across the grain and serve it with the veggies and broth!